 When we look at the foundation of the Tikel Balung house on the ground, we will not find a solid pedestal like in traditional Javanese houses.
 The support in the Tikel Balung house consists of wood or bamboo as the soko tepas column, which meets with a piece of wood called Ubeg.
-This ubeg rests on a sopak stone, a stone with a hole that has the same cross-section as the ubeg wood, so that the ubeg wood can rest on the sopak stone while still allowing movement but remaining stable.
+This ubeg rests on a sopak stone, a stone with a hole that has the same cross-section as the ubeg wood, so that the ubeg wood can rest on the sopak stone while still allowing movement, but remaining stable.
 This sopak stone is then arranged and slightly embedded in the ground as the foundation base of the house [10].
 The configuration of ubeg - sopak and soko tepas allows movement when the building is subjected to soil movement or earthquakes.
-The position of the sopak stone, which is not rigidly embedded in the ground, also causes the sopak stone to detach during vibrations, thereby simply and naturally interrupting the earthquake vibration waves from the ground and the building, while still enabling the structure to move along with the seismic wave.
-This mechanism resembles the principle of base isolation that could be found in more modern buildings.
-This finding align with the previous research that found the use of sand and palm leaves for the same base isolation means to protect the central column of Japanese architecture from the seismic wave [19].
+The position of the sopak stone, which is not rigidly embedded in the ground, also causes the sopak stone to detach during vibrations, thereby simply and naturally interrupting the earthquake vibration waves from the ground and the building.